Time management strategies for remote workers

 You’re probably aware of the trope – with no one watching over them, remote workers just sit around all day watching Netflix.
 In reality, the biggest challenge to keeping time productive as a remote worker relates to containing digital communication.
 The loss of direct visibility at work can quickly breed anxiety among remote workers, where they feel they need to constantly “prove” they are working by responding to any email, Slack or tool notification immediately.

 Understand: asynchronous communication is essential to every effective team – whether they are in-house or remote.
 To protect your focus from the ravages of immediate availability, block notifications whenever you need to focus deeply on a task (automation can trigger this for you).
-You might want to check out some of these free anti-distraction tools as a second layer of defence.
+You might want to check out some of these free anti distraction apps as a second layer of defence.

 In addition to working longer hours than their office counterparts, studies show that remote workers take fewer breaks and sick days – a powerful cocktail for employee burnout.
 So instead of thinking about time management in terms of doing as much as we physically can with a set amount of hours, we need to recognize our own cognitive limitations and intelligently navigate them to get more from our performance.